Back to Hopfield Hub

 attention_retrieve()---Single-step attention

-The entire implementation fits in under 120 lines of Python.
-Every operation uses standard PyTorch tensor ops---no custom CUDA kernels, no external libraries.
-In Part 3, we benchmark both networks, measure storage capacity, and formally demonstrate the attention equivalence with numerical experiments.
+The whole thing is under 120 lines of Python, all standard PyTorch tensor ops.
+In Part 3, we benchmark both networks, measure storage capacity, and verify the attention equivalence numerically.